Kronuz/TextMarker/README.md

 ## Configuration

 - Open settings using the command palette:
-  `Preferences: TextMarker Settings - User`
+  `Preferences: Text Marker Settings - User`

 - You can configure live word highlight directly from the command palette:
-  `TextMarker: Disable Live Highlight`
+  `Text Marker: Disable Live Highlight`

 - You can add mouse mappings to be able to mark text by using <kbd>Ctrl</kbd>+<kbd>Click</kbd>;
   simply add the following Sublime Text "mousemaps":